Post COVID: Looking to the changed landscape of work

 Stephen holds a degree in Business Studies from Trinity College, Dublin as well as a Yellow Belt in Lean Six Sigma.
 He has 3 years’ experience within Recruitment.
-His key area of specialism is Wireless Telecoms Professional, high volume recruitment within the Utilities and Construction industry.
-Stephen is also highly adept at finding talented engineering, health and safety as well as management talent.
+His key area of expertise is Wireless Telecoms Professional’s and high volume recruitment within the Utilities and Construction industries.
+Stephen is also highly adept at finding talented Engineering, Health and Safety as well as Management talent.

 Stephen is a keen sportsman with All Ireland medals in Gaelic Football for Dublin at U18 and U21 level as well as appearances for the Dublin Senior team.
 Stephen is also an avid traveller having spent time in India, The Caribbean and the US!